 Zucchini Muffins Step by Step

-The recipe quantities and notes are further down the page, but these quick instructions give you an idea of how it all comes together.
+The recipe quantities and notes are in the recipe card at the bottom, but these quick instructions give you a visual guide for how it all comes together.

 - Shred the zucchini.
 For quick work, I run zucchini spears through the shredding blade on my food processor.
 You can also use a zoodle spiralizer, chopping blade in the food processor, or a mandolin/large grater.